John-Otago/PhD-Plus/README.md

 You’d be happier during your PhD if you can keep a sense of relaxed control by being one step ahead (or more).
 You will be stressed if you are often behind or find yourself in a rush to *just* meet the deadline.

-Some books I recommend below (sections 3-7) can help you better understand and carry out this strategy to achieve this goal.
+Some books I recommend below (Sections 3-7) can help you better understand and carry out this strategy to achieve this goal.

 ### 2.3 Principles
 - **Communication**